nottrobin/robinwinslow.uk/_posts/2014-01-10-agile-philosophy.md

 Agile practices and principles
 ===

-Without choosing to follow any one defined methodology for project management, here are some common practices that could be adopted with the team:
+Without choosing to follow any one defined methodology for project management, here are some common practices that could be adopted by an agile team:

 - Maintain a prioritised backlog of work with a single backlog manager
 - Have a team whiteboard with sticky notes for keeping track of your tasks and blockers - it really helps to have visibility of the work taking place